Pre-admission Tips and Guidelines

 Most health insurance companies require pre-determination and/or a second opinion before admission to the hospital.
-Before your admission to WVU Hospitals, contact your health insurance company to ask whether your policy has any pre-admission requirements.
+Before your admission to J.W.
+Ruby Memorial Hospital, contact your health insurance company to ask whether your policy has any pre-admission requirements.
 You may want to discuss the admission process with your physician.
 In many cases, your doctor will make arrangements for your admission to the hospital.

 When the physician notifies the Perioperative Evaluation Center of your scheduled hospital stay, a representative will call you to verify your medical and insurance information.
 This process will help you avoid unnecessary delays when you arrive at the hospital.